hazelcast/hazelcast-reference-manual/src/JCache-APIBasics.md

 providers chosen as seen in the [Configuring JCache Provider section](#configuring-jcache-provider) which enable the JCache API to interact with Hazelcast clusters.

-When a `javax.cache.spi.CachingProvider::getCacheManager` overload is used that takes a `java.lang.ClassLoader` argument, this classloader will be part of the scope of the created `java.cache.Cache` and it is not possible to retrieve it on other members.
+When a `javax.cache.spi.CachingProvider.getCacheManager()` overload is used that takes a `java.lang.ClassLoader` argument, this classloader will be part of the scope of the created `java.cache.Cache` and it is not possible to retrieve it on other members.
 We advise not to use those overloads, as they are not meant to be used in distributed environments!